-Conventional harvesting methods for hobbyist beekeepers involve opening a beehive’s honey super (the box on the top where bees store their surplus honey); smoking the bees and brushing or blowing them off the frames; removing one or multiple frames, then transporting them to the kitchen, laundry or honey shed; cutting off the caps; spinning the honey out with a centrifugal extractor or simply squeezing it out; filtering out the wax and dead bee bits, THEN taking all the frames back to the hive; putting the frames back; putting the box back together and then cleaning everything up!
+Conventional harvesting methods involve opening a beehive’s honey super; smoking the bees and brushing or blowing them off the frames; removing one or multiple frames, then transporting them to the kitchen, laundry or honey shed; cutting off the caps; spinning the honey out with a centrifugal extractor or crushing and squeezing it out; filtering out the wax and dead bee bits, THEN taking all the frames back to the hive; putting the frames back; putting the box back together and then finally cleaning everything up!

-It’s a long and arduous process, usually done on a hot day, and which involves lots of heavy protective clothing, sweat, bee stings, and backbreaking heavy lifting.
+It’s a long and arduous process, usually done on a hot day, involving lots of heavy protective clothing, sweat, bee stings, and backbreaking heavy lifting.
 And it’s really rough on the bees.
 Part of their home is destroyed, and many are killed in the process!

-Inside every Flow Hive is one or more Flow Frames.
-The frames comprise a partially prefabricated honeycomb matrix which the bees complete with their own natural wax, fill, and cap, as they would a conventional frame.
+Inside every Flow Hive is three or more Flow Frames located in the modified Flow Super.
+The frames comprise of a partially completed honeycomb matrix which the bees complete with their own natural wax.
+They then fill with the cells with nectar, which they evaporate into honey and then cap, as they would with regular comb.

-When the honey is ripe, the beekeeper, from outside the hive, simply inserts a Flow Key into the top of the frame.
+When the honey is ready for harvesting, the beekeeper simply inserts a Flow Key into the top of the frame.
 When the Flow Key is turned, the mechanism is activated.
-The wax parts of the cells crack and the hexagons are split, forming channels, and the honey runs down into the trough, out through a tube, into the beekeeper’s chosen receptacle.
+The wax joins of the cells, previously completed by the bees, crack and the hexagons are split, forming channels.
+The honey runs down into the trough, out through the honey collection tube and into the beekeeper’s jar – pure, untouched, unprocessed honey.

-After a few hours the bees notice the honeycomb is empty underfoot and they chew away the capping, repair the cells, and refill them.
+After a few hours the bees notice the comb is empty underfoot and they chew away the capping, repair the cells, and refill them.

 Beekeeping has been in the Anderson family for three generations.
 A love for the bees and the natural world has always been an important part of the lives of the father-son inventing team behind the idea, Stuart and Cedar Anderson.